A lot or a little?

 The parents' guide to what's in this movie.

 Parents and caregivers: Set limits for violence and more with Plus

 What parents need to know

 Parents need to know that Countdown is a horror movie about an app that predicts the exact moment of a user's death.
 Violence is the biggest issue.
 Characters die in startling ways, and there's blood, fighting, beating with blunt objects, a man punching a woman, and monsters.
 A man is sexually aggressive toward a woman, and rape is mentioned.
 Language is also strong and includes uses of "s--t," "bulls--t," "bitch," and a single use of "f--k."
 The main couple kisses and is shown sleeping in bed together.
 There's also some flirting and sexual suggestion.
 A teen drives drunk and crashes his car, and other drunk driving-related deaths are mentioned.
 Teens play a drinking game at a party, and social drinking is shown.
+E-cigarettes are used.
 The movie has some mildly funny moments -- as well as relevant themes around modern technology -- but it borrows heavily from much better films and ends up relying mostly on loud noises and jump scares.